 It is anticipated the proposed sanitary pump station will consist of a wet well structure with an adjacent slab on grade.
 The wet well structure is expected to be founded on a bedrock surface and can be designed using the bearing resistance value provided above.
-The adjacent slab-on-grade is expected to be placed on an undisturbed, very stiff silty clay subgrade.
-Further recommendations for slab-on-grade construction are presented in Section 5.5.
+Recommendations to resist potentially buoyancy of the wet well structure are provided in Section 5.6.